airyhq/airy/docs/docs/getting-started/installation/minikube.md

 ## Create a minikube cluster

 First install minikube using [their documentation](https://kubernetes.io/de/docs/tasks/tools/install-minikube/).
-Currently supported versions are: v1.19.0, v1.20.0, v1.21.0 and v1.22.0.
-If you already have it installed make sure that your version is in line with the supported versions.
+Minikube version v1.19.0 or higher is required.

 Next you also need to install the [Airy CLI](cli/introduction.md).
 Now you can run this command, which will create a new minikube cluster on your system and install Airy core on it: